-Rafe is an American and South African actor currently residing in Cape Town.
+Rafe is an American/South African actor currently residing in Cape Town.
 Before he began his career, he attended The Lee Strasberg Theatre and Film Institute in New York City, where he took on demanding roles such as Hamlet, and many leads in Tennessee Williams and Clifford Odets plays.

-His first feature film was Menagerie (2019) and afterwards the new film Goodbye Honey, which debuted at the Dances with Films Festival in 2020.
-In 2021, Rafe was awarded Best Supporting Actor in the film (Goodbye Honey) by The Garden State Film Festival.
 But his passion does not only lie in the world of acting.
 Rafe is a musician, who was accepted to Berklee College of Music before his decision to move to New York.
-On top of that, due to his desire to help others Rafe also currently works for the Peace Appeal Foundation to organize drama therapy sessions for refugees in Thailand, Myanmar and Syria.
+On top of that, due to his desire to help others Rafe also currently works for the Peace Appeal Foundation to organize drama therapy sessions for refugees in Thailand, Myanmar, and Syria.
 With these crafts, Rafe aspires to be “an artist of many mediums,” as his career progresses.